nrrb/tao-te-ching/Ursula K Le Guin.md

 soon ends.

-UKLG: This first direct statement of Lao Tzu’s pacifism is connected in thought to the previous poem and leads directly to the next.
+> **Note** UKLG: This first direct statement of Lao Tzu’s pacifism is connected in thought to the previous poem and leads directly to the next.
     The last verse is enigmatic: “Things flourish then perish” -- How can this supremely natural sequence not be the Way?
 I offer my understanding of it in the note on the page with chapter 55, where nearly the same phrase occurs.

 # 31